Do you love nature and want…

 - informal neighborhood styles or standards

-- number of other homeowners doing similar things
+- number of other homeowners or businesses doing similar things

 - number of people who view mowing as a hobby